 \subsection{1-form $\Z_N$ and mirror symmetry in $3d$}

-In this section we present an example of the AHSS for SPT phases with $\Z_N$ 1-form symmetry~\cite{GeneGlo} in 3-space dimensions.
-In addition to the $1$-form $\Z_N$ symmetry, we consider the mirror symmetry which commutes with the $\Z_N$ 1-form charge of the line object, which is CPT dual to the TRS.
+In this section, we present an example of the AHSS for SPT phases with $\Z_N$ 1-form symmetry~\cite{GeneGlo} in 3-space dimensions.
+In addition to the $1$-form $\Z_N$ symmetry, we consider the mirror symmetry that commutes with the $\Z_N$ 1-form charge of the line object, which is CPT dual to the TRS.
 Such symmetry is realized in the $SU(N)$ pure Yang-Mills theory.

-To calculate the AHSS, we introduce the mirror symmetric decomposition of the infinite real space $\R^3$ as shown in Fig.~\ref{fig:3d_mirror} where there is no $0$- and $1$-cell.
+To calculate the AHSS, we introduce the mirror-symmetric decomposition of the infinite real space $\R^3$ as shown in Fig.~\ref{fig:3d_mirror} where there is no $0$- and $1$-cell.
 We regard the $1$-form $\Z_N$ symmetry as onsite symmetry.
 As the classification of $d$-dimensional SPT phases on each $p$-cell, we consider the ordinary cohomology $H^{d+2}({\cal B},\Z)$ over the corresponding classifying space ${\cal B}$.
-(Adapting the ordinary cohomology as the classifications of SPT phases implies to omit the gravitational contribution to SPT phases.)
+(Adapting the ordinary cohomology as the classifications of SPT phases implies omitting the gravitational contribution to SPT phases.)
 Some low-dimensional cohomologies for $\Z_N$ 1-form and $\Z_2$ 0-form symmetries are given as follows.
 (See Appendix~\ref{app:k(zn,2)} for a derivation.)